edsonjunior1/chat-widget-edson/example/react-example/README.md

-# React Example - Chat Widget
+# React Example

-This is an example of how to use `chat-widget-edson` as a React component.
+Example application demonstrating how to use `chat-widget-edson` as a React component.

-## How to Run
+## Setup

-1. First, make sure the main package is built:
+1. Build the main package:
    ```bash
    cd ../..
    npm run build